 When coming home from a trip, launder all your clothing before putting them back.
 Do not unpack your luggage on the carpet.
-Unload your backs on a hard light surface like cement or hardwood floors where any potential bugs or eggs can easily be seen.
-Clean your luggage out with a steam cleaner and/or borax.
+Unload your bags on a hard light surface like cement or hardwood floors where any potential bugs or eggs can easily be seen.
+Clean your luggage out with a steam cleaner and/or hot water and heat.

 We now provide Heat Treatment for Bed Bugs!